tle0508/simple-microservice/README.md

 The first line specifies the name of the application.
 The second line defines what port the application should be running on.

 #### (d) Run REST service.
 You can run this service from `SpringBootMicroserviceForexServiceApplication` as Java Application.
 This class has `main()` method that can be executed to startup this service as a Spring boot server.
-After you run this class, the `demo()` mmethod will run automatically to insert three intial data records of exchange rate.
+After you run this class, the `demo()` method will run automatically to insert three intial data records of exchange rate.
 You should be able to test this service by requesting to `http://localhost:8000/currency-exchange/from/USD/to/THB` through `GET` method.
 The response should be a JSON as shown above.

 Now, we have a web service to provide exchange rate.
 For the next step, we will develop a new service to make calculation for currency conversion.